nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 The initial step involves creating a `SourceAdapter()`.
 It accepts an argument, `get_source_data`, which is `Callable` that returns `Iterable` of the source data items.
 Each source data item is encapsulated in `SourceRecord(content_type: ContentTypeStr, data: Dict)` instances. `SourceAdapter` constructor also passes any additional arguments to its ancestor, the `DiffSync` class.

-The data undergoes two cycles: the first to establish the structure and the second to import the actual data.
+The data undergoes two cycles: the first to establish the structure and the second to import the actual data, as described in the following sections.

 ### Defining the Source Structure Deviations